Skip to main content

 Lean Body Mass Calculator

-Estimate lean body mass using Boer, James, Hume, and Peters formulas from height and weight.
+Estimate lean body mass using Boer, James, and Hume formulas from height and weight.

 CalculatorOpen ->